 The Master of Science in Occupational Therapy at UNE was initially accredited in 1985 and has been continuously accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) since that time.
-UNE MSOT program was most recently accredited in 2014/2015 with a 10-year accreditation.
-The 2024/2025 onsite reaccreditation visit was successfully completed in April 2025 with no areas of non-compliance or programmatic suggestions.
-We await the official final accreditation designation in September 2025.
+Our next accreditation visit will occur in the 2024/2025 academic year.
 ACOTE is located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
 ACOTE's telephone number, 301-652-6611 x2042, email is accred@aota.org and the web address is www.acoteonline.org.